Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 In the general case, you can name modules and functions as you choose.
 However, we are providing tests for what you develop, and so you need to use the names specified below, so that the tests work:

 ```
-/controllers/userController.js with functions login, register, and logoff
+/controllers/userController.js with functions logon, register, and logoff
 /controllers/taskController.js with functions index, create, show, update, and deleteTask.
 ```